david-a-parry/CrossMap/README.md

     bin/CrossMap.py vcf hg38ToHg19.over.chain.gz input.vcf hg19.fa /dev/stdout | <some_other_command>

 When piping, unmapped data will be sent to a file named in the format 'crossmap_unmap_xxxxxx.vcf' where 'xxxxxx' will be random alphanumeric characters.

+This fork also fixes the ability to read from stdin.
+In the below example, if the input filename is given as '-' data will be read from STDIN.

+    tabix -h input.vcf.gz chr1:1-20000000 | bin/CrossMap.py vcf hg38ToHg19.over.chain.gz - hg19.fa output.vcf.gz

 ## Credit